-- Political Participation – The nature of democracy, political parties, electoral systems, voting behaviour and the media.
+- UK Politics – The nature of democracy, political parties, electoral systems, voting behaviour and the media.

 Politics combines particularly well with Economics, Business Studies, English, History and Sociology, but equally complements most subjects because of its immediate relevance and focus on current affairs.

 The department is committed to offering a wide range of experiences for all Politics students during their studies.
 A typical A-level student would expect to visit Parliament at least twice on school trips, as well as other key institutions such as the Supreme Court and Bank of England.
 We regularly have opportunities to meet with our local MP, Robert Courts, and are involved in programmes such as ‘Peers in Schools’ and ‘LordsLive’ which allow students to speak with members of the House of Lords.

 In addition, we aim to involve students in opportunities as they arise.
 In previous years, for example, our students presented an A40 petition to a full Oxfordshire County Council meeting, entered a blog competition run by the Political Studies Association and had an American themed mid-term results party.

 The department also has an extensive collection of books available to students for wider reading which are constantly updated.